 Extinguishers also need to be recharged and examined if they show any of the following deficiencies: low-pressure reading, illegible operating instructions, broken or missing safety seals and tamper indicators, obvious physical damages, corrosion, leakage, or a clogged nozzle.
 This is all notated in NFPA 10 188.8.131.52.
 If you notice anything listed above, be sure to have the fire extinguisher serviced and recharged immediately.

-It is also important to note, if you have a non-rechargeable fire extinguisher, it should be disposed after it is used or shows any signs of damage or other environmental factors that may have resulted in it becoming depressurized.
+It is also important to note, if you have a non-rechargeable fire extinguisher, the fire extinguisher should be disposed of after it is used or shows any signs of damage or other environmental factors that may have resulted in it becoming depressurized.

 On a monthly basis, you should do a quick inspection of your fire extinguisher to look for any obvious physical damage and to ensure your pressure gauge is still registering within the operational zone.
 The gauge will clearly tell you whether the unit is undercharged, overcharged, or within the operational zone.
 The needle point needs to be within the green area on your pressure gauge.